confluentinc/ksql/docs/developer-guide/ksqldb-clients/java-client.md

 Terminate a push query (terminatePushQuery())<a name="terminate-push-query"></a>
 --------------------------------------------------------------------------------

-The `terminatePushQuery()` method allows client apps to terminate push queries.
+The `terminatePushQuery()` method enables client apps to terminate push queries.

 ```java
 public interface Client {